Living with my 4 1/2 year old son Ari (my “Little Handsome”) is like living with a marriage counselor.

 As a result, Big Handsome and I are devoted to representing what a healthy, loving, supportive relationship looks like, sounds like, feels like – and quacks like.

-We developed a fun relationship tool – all about making “quack, quack” sounds – which has helped us to fight less.
+We developed a “happy couples tool” – all about making “quack, quack” sounds – which has helped us to fight less in front of Ari.

 Now, before you think this too “quacky” of a concept – let me quickly explain.

 Whenever either Big Handsome or I are feeling hurt, annoyed or highly miffed, we say “quack, quack.”

 This is our recognized code for “You are really bugging me – and/or pissing me off right now – so – please stop and re-think what you are saying or doing.”

 We concocted this quirky tool because we recognized that often there were times we didn’t want to talk (aka: argue) too openly about specific adult topics in front of Ari.